boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 In the initialization stage, Risky Hash attempts to achieves three goals:

-* Initialize the hash state using a "secret" (key / salt / seed) in a way that will result in the "secret" having a meaningful effect on the hashing.
+* Initialize the hash state using a "secret" (key / salt / seed) in a way that will result in the "secret" having a meaningful impact on the final result.

 * Initialize the state in a way that can't be reversed/controlled by a maliciously crafted message.

-* Initialize the hash state with minimal bias (bits have a fairly even chance at being set or unset).
+* Initialize the state with minimal bias (bits have a fairly even chance at being set or unset).

 ### Overview: Consumption (reading)